ritik872000/Assignment/README.md

 <li>Loss function</li>
 -As the data is linear
 <ol>
-    <li>We could use mean squared error(MSE) because it would directly  us the difference between predicted/forecasted and real prices.</li>
+    <li>We could use mean squared error(MSE) because it would directly give us the difference between predicted/forecasted and real prices.</li>

 </ol>